AspieSoft/aspiesoft-auto-embed/readme.md

 # Auto YouTube Embed

-Easily Embed Dynamic Youtube Videos Simply By Pasting The Url.
+Easily Embed Dynamic Youtube Videos And More Simply By Pasting The Url.

 Note: Requires jQuery (or AspieSoft jqAlt) To Run